dragos240/BeeperBot/README.md

 ## Setup

 Put the URL of this repository into the "Install or update an extension" field in the "Session" tab and hit Enter.
 Enable the extension and restart text-generation-webui.
+If the extension fails to load, you may need to run `pip install -r requirements.txt` from within the extension's directory.
+Make sure you're in the correct env before you do this!

 After a restart, navigate to the New "BeeperBot" tab and in the "Config" sub-tab, put the token of your Discord bot, then hit the "Save" button.